-(2) 1st FTP server-
+2 1st FTP server-

-If you are going to upload snapshots to an FTP server, you will need to fill in the Domain name or IP address of your external FTP server such as ftp://dlink.com or ftp://123.123.12 (The server name and IP address will vary depending on the user.)
+If you are going to upload snapshots to an FTP server, you will need to fill in the Domain name or IP address of your external FTP server such as ftp://dlink.com or ftp://123.123.123.1.
+(The server name and IP address will vary depending on the user.)
 The following user settings must be correctly configured for remote access.

-Record Snapshots to your FTP server (continued)
+Record Snapshots to your FTP server with Motion Detection (continued)